What Does a Marketing Manager Do? A Guide

 A marketing manager knows how to get the word out—about a company, a brand, or a product.
-Discover the various roles you can take in this field and how to get the skills you need to land the job.
+Discover the various roles you can take on in this field and how to get the skills you need to get a job.

 Marketing management could be a good fit if you’re looking for a career where you can use your creativity and people skills to make a difference in a company.
 Take a closer look at what the job entails and how to become a marketing manager.